alastairgarner/Masters_Thesis/thesis.md

 ### Manual Scoring

 Manual scoring of escape behaviours was performed on a single timestamp of 33 larvae.
 Two modes of nocifensive behaviour were scored.
 C-shape bending was scored as a unilateral contraction of both head and tail in the same direction.
 These bouts were demarcated from the frame where larvae initiated the unilateral contraction, to the first frame where larvae started to unfurl.
-A roll was scored when larvae presented C-shape posture coincident with movement > 1 body width perpendicular to the larval body axis.
+A roll was scored when larvae presented C-shape posture coincident with travel > 1 body width perpendicular to the larval body axis.
 Roll bouts were terminated if larvae started to unfurl or lateral movement stopped.

 Where C-shape bending transitioned into a roll, scoring of the C-shape bend was truncated by the first frame of perpendicular movement.
 Where larvae transitioned from a leftward to a rightward C-shape bend (or vice versa), bouts were appended.

+## Cluster analysis

+To group genotypes from our original optogenetic screen we performed agglomaterive hierarchical clustering, based on three metrics: curvature, crabspeed and time-spent rolling.
+First, we calculated the average of each of these metrics for every animal, then took the median value of these for each genotype.
+Genotypes were standardised relative to the same-day control,

+$$
+z_{i} = \frac{x_{i} - x_{c}}{\sigma_{p}}
+$$
+where $z_{i}$ is the z-score for a given genotype, $x_{i}$ is the genotype median, $x_{c}$ is the same-day control median and $\sigma_{p}$ is the standard deviation of the full population of genotypes.

+Second, the euclidean distance is calculated for every pairing of genotypes to form a distance matrix ([*pdist*](https://www.mathworks.com/help/stats/pdist.html) function).
+The distance matrix is the subject to agglomerative hierarchical clustering ([*linkage*](https://www.mathworks.com/help/stats/linkage.html) function), using the *complete linkage* method, though similar clusters were achieved with the *average linkage* method.
+Based on the linkages, we chose to split the genotypes into 4 distinct clusters, using on the following assumptions:

+1. The majority of split-GAL4 lines tested will show little difference in escape performance to the control.
+2. More than one phenotype will be detectable, given the range of motions in escape behaviour.
+3. Large numbers of clusters will show minimal measurable difference, given the limited number (3) of features used.

+To visualise the distances between genotypes and clusters we performed principal component anlysis ([*pca*](https://www.mathworks.com/help/stats/pca.html) function) on the standardised metric values, reducing the data from 3 dimensions to 2.

 ## Statistical analysis

-Statistical analyses were performed using custom scripts written with MATLAB 2019b (MathWorks) software.
+Statistical analyses were performed using custom scripts written with MATLAB (2020b) [@MATLAB2020].
 Code for the generation of figures and statistical analyses will be made available at [https://github.com/alastairgarner/JAABA_featExtract](https://github.com/alastairgarner/JAABA_featExtract).

 Pairwise comparisons of categorical values (e.g. did roll vs did not roll) were conducted using the Fishers Exact test and p values adjusted with the Bonferroni correction.
 Confidence intervals were calculated as,
 $$